Resources

 Webflow agency designer interface

-HubSpot's visual editor is very limited compared to Webflow, forcing you to work within predetermined templates.
+HubSpot's visual editor is more limited compared to Webflow, constraining you to work within predetermined templates.
+Custom design is absolutely possible in HubSpot, but it usually requires more developer involvement and navigating theme/module constraints.
 For advanced customization, developers must code templates in HubL (HubSpot's templating language).

 HubSpot form landing page editor